MikhailMamonov/MikhailMamonov/README.md

 #### I am fullstack developer from Yaroslavll
 ###  About me
 * earlier I’ve been engaged
 in commercial development on fullstack projects on .net platform.
-In  particular .net framework 4.5, ext.js, coffeescrypt, also mssql and postgresql dbs.
+In  particular .net framework 4.5, ext.js, also mssql and postgresql dbs.

 Recently I decided to change my main stack.
 Right now I'm more focused on getting into Javascrypt/Typescrypt.